 How to Grow O’Henry Peaches

 Those wondering how to grow O’Henry peaches should first figure out the hardiness zone in their home location.
-Growing O’Henry peaches is only possible in U.S. Department of Agriculture plant hardiness zones 5 through 9.
-These fruit trees require at least 700 chilling hours a year of temperatures that drop to 45 degrees Fahrenheit (7 C.) or less.
+Growing O’Henry peaches is only possible in USDA plant hardiness zones 5 through 9.
+These fruit trees require at least 700 chilling hours a year of temperatures that drop to 45 degrees F. (7 C.) or less.
 On the other hand, O’Henry cannot tolerate extreme winter cold or late frost.

 When you start growing these peach trees, it is critical to select a sunny site.
 Peaches require lots of direct, unfiltered sun to produce their crops.
 Plant the tree in sandy soil where it gets at least six hours of sun.